mgarci86/InternalSecurityAudit/README.md

 -   System and Organizations Controls (SOC type 1, SOC type 2)
-   - The SOC1 and SOC2 are a series of reports that focus on an organization's user access policies at different organizational levels.
-They are used to assess an organization's financial compliance and levels of risk.
+   - The SOC1 and SOC2 are a series of reports that focus on an organization’s user access policies at different organizational levels.
+They are used to assess an organization’s financial compliance and levels of risk.
 They also cover confidentiality, privacy, integrity, availability, security, and overall data safety.
      Control failures in these areas can lead to fraud.

       - Botium Toys needs to establish and maintain appropriate user access for internal and external (third-party vendor) personnel to mitigate risk and ensure data safey.
-      - Both of these standards evaluate the effectiveness of a company's internal controls.
-While SOC1 I focused on financial reporting controls, SOC2 is concerned with information security controls, including customer data safety.
+      - These standards are in place to evaluate the effectiveness of a company's internal controls.
+SOC type 1 is to be focused on financial reporting controls, SOC type2 is to be focused on information security controls, including customer data safety.
 ----------------